JackSzwergold/Cheat-Sheets/content/XXD.md

 Let’s say you just want the core bitdump of a file.
 You can combine a bitdump of a file with `head` and `cut` to get cleaner output:

     xxd -b ~/.bash_profile | head | cut -b10-62

-***

-*XXD (c) by Jack Szwergold; written on September 11, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*